Anonymous-paper-repo/UI-prototype/README.md

 # UI-prototype

 UI-prototype is a practical tool for computing  uniform interpolants (UI) in SHQ-ontologies.
 The inputs of UI-prototype are a SHQ-ontologies and a set \sigma of concept names and role names.
-The outputs is a new ontology and its signatures are retricted in the specified set \sigma.
+The output is a new ontology and its signatures are retricted in the specified set \sigma.
+It is the first tool that can simultaneously forget concept names and role names in SHQ which is a very expressive descirption language.

 ## Environment Requirement